dektrium/yii2-user/UPGRADE.md

  `passwordHashCost` property of `security` component.

 - `enableFlashMessages` module's property has been removed.
 If you have used it, then you should simply remove it from your config.
-Moreover Yii2-user does not show flash messages.
+Yii2-user does not show flash messages anymore.
+You need to use your own widget for it.

 - `modelMap` module's property has been removed.
 Models should be overridden using DI container.
 Read more in docs.